wbic16/libphext-rs/README.md

 ### Phext Basics

+* explode: Splits an input buffer into a hashmap of scrolls
+* implode: Collapses a hashmap of scrolls back into a serialized phext buffer
 * test_more_cowbell: Ensures that you've got more cowbell!
 * line_break: Proves that we're using ASCII line breaks
 * coordinate_parsing: Verifies that string -> coordinate -> string produces the same result